thomasbaetge/Vanmoof-MQTT/README.md

 ...more to come as we may need it...

 Limitations:
-this will only work for one bike with one user by restriction of the API.
+this will only work for one bike by current restriction of the API.
 If you happen to have more VM bikes, only one will work.
 I may look into that later.

 What you need: